arackaf/customize-cra/readme.md

 ### useEslintRc()

-Causes your .eslintrc file to be used, rather than the config cra ships with.
+Causes your .eslintrc file to be used, rather than the config CRA ships with.

 ### addWebpackAlias(alias)